-I'm reading another great book (Tiny Habits by BJ Fogg) that has given me a new mental model to improve both my professional and personal life.
+I'm reading another great book (Tiny Habits by BJ Fogg) that has given me a new mental model to improve both my personal and professional life; helping businesses save money on Work Comp Insurance.
 Fogg's entire framework was conceived for organizational / enterprise behavior, however, it has transitioned to be equally effective (if not more so) in the personal growth arena.

 Goals: What Behaviors Do You Need To Adopt?